Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Mathematical abstraction of neuron populations

 \subsection{Abstract model of populations}

 The generalization to a population of $m$ neurons is straightforward.
 We have $m$-dimen\-sion\-al vectors $\myvec{y}$ and $\myvec{z}$ of inhibitory inputs and outputs, respectively.
-As before, we have an $n$-dimensional vector $\myvec{x}$ of excitatory input.
+As before, we have an $n$-dimensional vector $\myvec{x}$ of excitatory inputs.